-Objective: Convene an annual workshop of state and federal otolith processors assurance for otolith processing, the FIN Committee decided to convene workshops of state and federal processors.
+Team Members: State and federal processors and GSMFC and NOAA Fisheries assurance for otolith processing, the FIN Committee decided to convene workshops of state and federal processors.
 Processing personnel from Texas, Louisiana, Mississippi, Alabama, Florida and NOAA Fisheries, GSMFC staff as well as other interested persons will attend the workshop.